 Staff members from all programs engage in frequent dialogue to inform their work, recognizing that the complex issues that bring youth to Monica Place requires support that is broad and developed through a trauma-informed lens and a multi-disciplinary perspective.
 Discussions include academic assessments, the development, implementation, and review of individual plans, child development tools, psycho-social assessments, discharge and transition planning.

 Plans of Care/Individual Planning Meetings: are meetings attended by the young person we support, counsellor, and front-line staff who are involved in the planning process.
 We seek input from the Section 23 School Program staff as required.
 The purpose of these meetings is to collaboratively review the strengths and needs of the young person and to develop and monitor personal, academic, and child development goals.
-These goals make up her individual plan.
+These goals make up their individual plan.

 Team Meetings: are regularly scheduled meetings attended by front line staff, counsellor and management to discuss the progress of persons we support and to problem solve solutions to better support her success.

 Collaborative Meetings: These meetings are person-centered, including the young person we support, Monica Place staff and staff from partner agencies who are currently providing service.
-Collaborative problem solving is used to address challenges encountered by the young person we support to provide her with help to develop a range of solutions.
+Collaborative problem solving is used to address challenges encountered by the young person we support to provide them with help to develop a range of solutions.

 Monica Place recognizes that a multidisciplinary process should be sought whenever possible for assessment, planning, implementation of care plans, review and end of service planning.
 Monica Place has formalized relationships with community service providers and offers consults and referrals whenever appropriate and ensures the appropriate services are wrapped around the young people we serve.

-Community partners include (but not limited to:
+Community partners could include (but not limited to):